AbdullahBruhaha/Abdullah_Repository/README.md

 How did your design go about meeting the project's requirements?

 As a whole, the design that I created could ultimately match the spirit of the projects requirements.
 Each requirement needed to be met and tested thoroughly to match the final intended version of the product.
 I planned and designed each requirement seperately and this allowed me to develop each feature individually and compounded them into the final product.

+I created one single menu using functions to allow the user to alter the list of products and couriers and add the customer purchase to a basket.